Siegel-Lab/BioSmoother/Manual.md

 The basic usage of the `repl` subcommand is as follows:

-    biosmoother repl my_index replicate_data.tsv replicate_name
+    biosmoother repl my_index replicate_data replicate_name

-Here, `my_index` is the index the data shall be added to, `replicate_data.tsv` is a file containing the actual data, and `replicate_name` is the displayname of that dataset in the user interface.
+Here, `my_index` is the index the data shall be added to, `replicate_data` is a file containing the actual data, and `replicate_name` is the displayname of that dataset in the user interface.
 There is a way to load gzipped (or similar) datafiles into Smoother using pipes:

-    zcat replicate_data.tsv.gz | biosmoother repl my_index – replicate_name
+    zcat replicate_data.gz | biosmoother repl my_index – replicate_name

 The full documentation of the `repl` subcommand can be found :ref:`here <repl_command>`.

 #### Input format for the repl command
 Smoother requires a whitespace (space or tab) delimited input pairs file containing the two-dimensional interactions.
 Each input pairs file contains the data for one sample or replicate to be analyzed and visualized.
-Each line in the file has the information for one interaction (i.e., two reads).
+Each line in the file has the information for one interaction.

 The default format for the input pairs file is compatible with the output from pairtools and corresponds to the following `-C` option for the `repl` subcommand: `-C [readID] chr1 pos1 chr2 pos2 [strand1] [strand2] [.] [mapq1] [mapq2] [xa1] [xa2] [cnt]`.
 Such a file would, for example, look something like this: